-The College Board and ETS (referred to together in these terms as "we" or "our") reserve the right to dismiss test takers, decline to score any test, and/or cancel any test scores when, in our sole discretion, as applicable, a testing irregularity occurs; there is an apparent discrepancy in the test taker's identification; a test taker is improperly admitted to the test site, a test taker has engaged in misconduct (see "Misconduct" later in this section); based on a test taker's testing history, the validity of the score is suspect; or the score is deemed invalid for another reason, including, but not limited to, discrepant handwriting, unusual answer patterns, or plagiarism.
+College Board and ETS (referred to together in these terms as "we" or "our") reserve the right to dismiss test takers, decline to score any test, and/or cancel any test scores when, in our sole judgment, as applicable, a testing irregularity occurs; there is an apparent discrepancy in the test taker's identification; a test taker is improperly admitted to the test site; a test taker has engaged in misconduct (see "Misconduct" later in this section); based on a test taker's testing history, the validity of the score is suspect; or the score is deemed invalid for another reason, including, but not limited to, discrepant handwriting, unusual answer patterns, or plagiarism.
 Pending investigations are kept confidential, but results of completed investigations may be communicated to intended score recipients, including if such investigation indicates attempts to gain an unfair advantage in any way, including but not limited to impersonation, use of prohibited items, or attempts to send/receive test content.
+We strive to protect the privacy of test takers whose scores are questioned.
+However, if the test taker publicizes the investigation, we reserve the right to make details of such investigation public.

-When, for any of these reasons, we cancel a test score that has already been reported, we'll notify score recipients that the score was canceled, but we won't disclose the reason for cancellation unless authorized to do so by the test taker, there is suspected impersonation, in certain cases that affect a group of test takers, or where required by law.
+When, for any of these reasons, we cancel a test score that has already been reported, we'll notify score recipients that the score was canceled, but we won't disclose the reason for cancellation unless authorized to do so by the test taker, unless there is suspected impersonation, unless in certain cases that affect a group of test takers, or unless where required by law.